-The maximum solar grant amount any applicant can receive (combination of applications if more than one) is \$500,000 per biennium.
+The maximum amount of funds an applicant can receive for solar grants is \$500,000 per biennium.

 The minimum solar grant amount (regardless if it is a solar photovoltaic (PV) or a non-PV system - solar thermal) is based on the project providing a minimum of 20,000 kilowatt hour (kWh) or equivalent Btu/year of generation.
 For small cities and towns (with populations of 5,000 or less) the minimum solar grant amount is based on the project providing a minimum of 10,000 kWh or equivalent Btu/year of generation.